 User Input Utilities#

-The C# edition used a UI helper library to prompt for validated input.
-Python has no such built-in library, but building one is a good exercise in combining loops, functions, and error handling.
+Python has no built-in library for validated input, but building one is a good exercise in combining loops, functions, and error handling.

 Simple Prompt Helpers#